 Later that date, Aydin messaged Hana about his mother.
 She had found out days earlier and the whole community knew his mother was alive except him.
 His father had told him that his mother died when he was five.

 When Aydin came to Hana’s family’s restaurant two days later, the two had a chance to talk without any secrets for the first time.
-He forgave her for not telling him that his mother was alive and they committed to a future together.
+He forgave her for not telling him that his mother was alive, and they committed to a future together.

 There are some other side love stories as well.
 One of them involves Hana’s two best friends, Yusuf (a Muslim man) and Lily (a Hindu woman).
-Their families do not support their relationship and they end up eloping.
+Their families do not support their relationship, and they end up eloping.

 The Ending of Hana Khan Carries On

-In the end of Hana Khan Carries On, Hana shares who she is on her podcast and her new podcast project.
+At the end of Hana Khan Carries On, Hana shares who she is on her podcast and her new podcast project.
 She also shares that her cousin, Khalid, has taken over the family restaurant and her husband owns the competing one.

 And the story continues in life.